 Additional chopped unsalted peanuts or nuts, optional

 Directions: Gently warm coconut oil over very low heat just until it starts melting.
-Stir in peanut butter, then other ingredients.
-Spoon into a mold (small plastic storage containers work well) that will fit your feeder.
-Cover and freeze for several hours before popping it out of the container and placing outside.
+Remove from heat and stir in peanut butter, then other ingredients.
+If it’s still warm, allow it to cool, then spoon into a mold (small plastic storage containers work well) that will fit your feeder.
+Cover and freeze for at least an hour before popping it out of the container and placing outside.

 ♦ This suet is intended only for cold weather and will begin to soften at temperatures above 55º F or so.
 It will become a drippy mess if subjected to sunlight in such weather.

-♦ To prevent disease transmission, be sure to scrub suet feeders with hot soapy water and rinse well before refilling.
+♦ To prevent disease transmission, be sure to scrub suet feeders with hot soapy water and rinse well before each refill.

 ♦ Place all bird feeders either within 2 feet of your house or at least 25 feet away, to reduce the chance of window strikes.